dathere/covid19-time-series-utilities/README.md

 ## Using COVIDrefine
 __NOTE:__ Due to the changing file format of JHU's daily report data, covid-refine is recommended over `covid-19_ingest.sh`.
 COVIDrefine has the added benefit of producing fully normalized, non-sparse, geo-enriched data.

 See the detailed [README](covid19-refine/).

+If you just want to download the COVIDrefine data, the latest version can be found [here](https://data.beta.nyc/dataset/covid-19-time-series).

 ## Using docker-compose
 1. Remember initiate the submodule, run `git submodule init`